roberddd/PF2B/docs/support/faq.md

     If you have not installed the full PlantCatalog library and do not wish to do so (as it is optional), you can run the [Re-Index Plants](../preferences/misc.md#plants-thumbnails) tool to ensure only available plants are shown in your library.

+---

+### How can I hide PlantCatalog plants if I don’t want to install the full library?

+:   If you have not installed the full PlantCatalog library and do not wish to do so (as it is optional), you can run the [Re-Index Plants](../preferences/misc.md#plants-thumbnails) tool to ensure only available plants are shown in your library.

 </div>